Narvan7dnc/Narvan7dnc/README.md

   ; 𝗗𝗼𝗻'𝘁 𝗮𝘀𝗸 𝗺𝘆 𝗮𝗴𝗲. i'm not comfortable with it, but i'm a minor (not that young also lol) random but i respect every age as long the person is just alright mentally

 .
-   𝗕𝗮𝘀𝗶𝗰 𝗱𝗻𝗶 : proshippers, p3do people, people who just want to make an arguement in first chance, people who wanna talk about their problems 24/7 (i mean 24/7 fr, don't get me wrong i don't mind listening but being friends JUST to share those things? no.)
+   𝗱𝗻𝗶 :
    -
+    proshippers, p3do people, people who just want to make an arguement in first chance, people who wanna talk about their problems 24/7 (i mean 24/7 fr, don't get me wrong i don't mind listening but being friends JUST to share those things? no.)

  btw: joke normal cursed ships (example character x grass, not like two characters that should NOT be shipped) are okay as long it's joking